vivid-inc/ash-ra-template/DEVELOP.md

 - Declare version 1.0.0 once the community deems the ART feature-complete, reliable, and properly documented.
 - How to achieve fast runtime performance, fast development & testing feedback loop.
 Benchmarks with hyperfine.
 - Build: Sign releases.
-- CLI: Option to re-render templates only when newer than their output files.
 - Explain the value of ART.
 Compare and contrast with other templating systems.
 Emphasize symbolic computation, and the importance of providing native idioms at each point along the value chain, for example a web-based production workflow where professionals handle HTML and CSS.
 - Java policies, to give a feasible margin of safety for executing untrusted / unknown code within templates.
 - Parsing option mode magic within template content.
 Example from Jinja: `#jinja2:variable_start_string:'[%', variable_end_string:'%]', trim_blocks: False`